Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 Before: “We will mobilise quickly with our experienced team.”

-After: “Daily huddles Weeks 1–2; weekly Mobilisation Board; gateways at Weeks 2/4; mock-run before go-live; Week-6 re-audit; weekly one-page dashboard to the commissioner.”
+After: “Daily huddles Weeks 1–2; weekly Mobilisation Board; gateways at Weeks 2 and 4; mock-run before go-live; Week-6 re-audit; weekly dashboard shared with commissioner.”

 1. Opener shows behaviour (not adjectives)